omnibor/bomsh/docs/README.md

 Check the [quickstart guide](docs/Quickstart.md) for instructions on how to use the tool to generate GitBOM docs.

 The [CVE search quickstart guide](docs/CVE%20Search%20Quickstart) has instructions on how to generate a CVE database and use it to search for vulnerabilities.

+Sample GitBOM docs for popular Linux binaries are available in the [gitbom-repo](https://github.com/yonhan3/gitbom-repo).
+Bomsh supports [reproducible builds](docs/Reproducible%20Build.md) of these binaries.

 ## Notes